Does acupuncture have any side effects?

 Serious side effects of acupuncture

-Serious side effects are more likely to occur with dry-needling.
-This type of therapy is not acupuncture and is performed by other healthcare practitioners, such as physiotherapists, chiropractors and osteopaths who sometimes call it acupuncture.
+Serious side effects are more likely to occur with dry-needling type.
+Dry needling doesn't come from traditional Chinese medicine.
+This type of therapy is not acupuncture and is performed by other healthcare practitioners, such as physiotherapists, chiropractors, GPs, nurses and osteopaths.
 They are poorly trained as there is no regulation of acupuncture.
+People find this type of therapy isn't as effective as traditional acupuncture.

 Is it normal to have bruising after acupuncture?

-Yes, it is normal to have bruising after having acupuncture.
+Yes, it is normal to have bruising post acupuncture.

-Having bruising after acupuncture doesn't mean there is anything wrong with you, it's just a local problem of the skin hitting a blood vessel causing the bruising.
+Having bruising after treatment doesn't mean there is anything wrong with you, it's just a local problem of the skin hitting a blood vessel causing the bruising.

-In cases when acupuncture treatment causes bruising to the skin, it will fade away after a few days and won't be a problem.
+In cases where there is bruising to the skin, it will fade away after a few days and won't be a problem.

 How to minimise acupuncture side effects